cbility/YES/README.md

 Here's the structure of this project:
 ```
 .
-├── package.json # define dependencies needed for cproduction and development common to all packages
+├── package.json # define dependencies needed for production and development common to all packages
 ├── package-lock.json
 ├── tsconfig.json #  main project typescript configuration
 ├── packages